waveform80/structa/docs/manual.rst

     represent UNIX timestamps (default: 10 years).
 Can be specified as an absolute timestamp (in ISO-8601 format) or a duration to be added to the current timestamp

+.. option:: --epoch WHEN

+    The epoch from which datetimes are measured.
+Can be specified as an absolute timestamp (in ISO-8601 format: YYYY-mm-ddTHH:MM:SS), or one of the special strings, "unix" (which is equivalent to 1970-01-01) or "excel" (which is roughly equivalent to 1900-01-01, with some adjustments).
+    The default is "unix"

 .. option:: --max-numeric-len LEN